 Elevate your ankle above your heart when possible to reduce swelling.

 Over-the-counter nonsteroidal anti-inflammatory medications can be used as directed to help relieve pain and reduce swelling.

 For more serious injuries, it is important to see your physician in order to properly evaluate and diagnose your injury.
 Your physician will discuss treatment options with you at that time.

-Ryan Krupp, M.D., orthopaedic surgeon with Norton Orthopaedic Specialists and director of sports health for Norton Healthcare, talks about the steps beginning runners can take to avoid injuries.
+Ryan Krupp, M.D., orthopaedic surgeon with Norton Orthopedic Specialists and director of sports health for Norton Healthcare, talks about the steps beginning runners can take to avoid injuries.

-Sam Carter, M.D., orthopaedic surgeon with Norton Orthopaedic Specialists who specializes in sports medicine, discusses the most common types of running injuries and when they are most likely to occur.
+Sam Carter, M.D., orthopedic surgeon with Norton Orthopedic Specialists who specializes in sports medicine, discusses the most common types of running injuries and when they are most likely to occur.